Why it’s time to rethink customer loyalty

 For some brands, a reward-style mechanic prevails, but a shift is being made in the way that their traditional loyalty schemes are delivered.
 In August this year, supermarket chain Tesco announced that it was launching a new ‘Fast Vouchers’ scheme, giving its Clubcard members the chance to download vouchers via a mobile app, without having to wait for their next quarterly statement to come through.
 The new scheme makes the Clubcard loyalty program more accessible and convenient to consumers which is a positive step towards building trust, but perhaps not innovative enough to pull the scheme out of ‘habitual’ consumer spending routines.

-Other brands that still utilize a rewards-based loyalty scheme are shifting their focus on ways to make the program more personal for a better customer experience.
-Retail giant Marks and Spencer has partnered with Starcount, a data science company, in order to better understand its customers and gain insight by personalizing its loyalty and customer relationship management initiatives, including its points-based Sparks Card scheme.
+Other brands that still utilise a rewards-based loyalty scheme are shifting their focus on ways to make the programme more personal for a better customer experience.
+Retail giant Marks and Spencer has partnered with Starcount, a data science company, in order to better understand its customers and gain insight by personalising its loyalty and customer relationship management initiatives, including its points-based Sparks Card scheme.

-While many brands still offer a traditional points-based loyalty scheme, others are completely redefining their incentives to encourage customers to stay loyal.
-In the entertainment sector, Sky has introduced Sky VIP loyalty program, which gives its existing customers a number of tiered benefits based on the length of time that they’ve been a customer.
-Commenting on the tenure-based framework of the program, Rob Chandler, Sky’s head of customer loyalty, said “Right now, we don’t need those mechanics where you’re going to get points and you’ve got to get to this.
-We don’t need any of that bribery action of traditional loyalty programs; we can do it through making people feel valued.”
+Whilst many brands still offer a traditional points-based loyalty scheme, others are completely redefining their incentives to encourage customers to stay loyal.
+In the entertainment sector, Sky has introduced Sky VIP loyalty programme, which gives its existing customers a number of tiered benefits based on the length of time that they’ve been a customer.
+Commenting on the tenure-based framework of the programme, Rob Chandler, Sky’s head of customer loyalty, said “Right now, we don’t need those mechanics where you’re going to get points and you’ve got to get to this.
+We don’t need any of that bribery action of traditional loyalty programmes; we can do it through making people feel valued.”

 Finally, there’s health and beauty retailer Superdrug who have recently announced a venture into the mobile phone network business by offering a contract-free, SIM-only deal its loyalty card members.
 The scheme, which aims to give customers “something different, useful and great value”, is certainly something we’ve not seen in loyalty before.
 It poses an interesting question surrounding the creation of loyalty approaches and how close or far away this should sit from a core offering.
 Will it raise questions from consumers in regards to trust if brands start to engage with them on services without a direct connection to the key health and beauty product offering?
 Perhaps this is one example of innovation in customer loyalty but, perhaps, it might be pushing the boundary too far.
 Time will tell!